 The project’s Squamish language title, Nu chexw kw’átchnexw kwétsi sḵel̓áw̓? refers to a beaver we can't necessarily see and asks, “Can you see the beaver?”
 We hope you will join us in opening our hearts and minds to searching for beaver’s teachings in the places we live.

 The project is made up of several components created with many collaborators.
-These include an augmented reality beaver and dam that can be viewed on a smartphone at Main and 14th and several talks, stories, and tours about the area's history and beaver teachings that can be found on the 'Learning' page of this website.
-Information about events and other ways to participate can be found on the 'Participate' page.
+These include Super Natural Mystical Birds and Animals, a house post carved by Eric MacPherson and Jolene Andrew, as well as several talks, stories, and tours about the area's history and beaver teachings that can be found on the 'Learning' page of this website.